 The data quality review phase began following the successful upload and submission of an LSA report in the HDX 2.0.
-Due to the shift from aggregated tables in the prior AHAR methodology to detailed CSV files for the LSA, there was a considerable expansion of data quality issues examined beginning in 2018.
-In 2020, this review examined tens of thousands of potential data quality issues divided into two categories: data errors and data warnings.
+In 2021, this review examined tens of thousands of potential data quality issues across CoCs' LSA uploads.
+Data quality issues were divided into two categories: data errors and data warnings.
 Errors were impossibilities in the data.
-Warnings identified issues that were technically possible, but either unlikely or that may also represent data quality issues.
-Beginning in 2020, all data error-checks were programmed directly into the HDX 2.0 and run immediately after the LSA files were successfully uploaded.
-The Data Review Team exported data from the HDX 2.0 and ran a series of SAS programs to identify additional data warnings and uploaded any existing data warnings to the HDX 2.0 for CoC review.
-To reduce the burden on communities and vendors in addressing these issues, these errors and warnings were divided into two categories: those that likely required vendor support (e.g., due to issues related to the program developed to produce the LSA report) and those that likely reflect issues in HMIS.
+Warnings identified issues that were technically possible, but were either unlikely or that may represent data quality issues.

+For the 2021 data collection cycle, both error and warning checks were programmed directly into the HDX 2.0 and run immediately after the LSA files were successfully uploaded.
+This provided communities a near-instant overview of their upload's entire data quality.
+To assist communities in resolving these issues, errors and warnings were divided into two categories: those that likely required vendor support (e.g., due to issues related to the program developed to produce the LSA report) and those that likely reflected issues in HMIS.
 Communities worked with an assigned Data Liaison to understand and respond to any issues that were identified, as well as with their vendors if resolving the issues required their support.

 Data cleaning was an iterative process, often involving multiple LSA uploads and data review files.
 CoCs were given a deadline to respond to any data quality issues flagged by their Data Liaison.
-Changes to data cannot be made manually within HDX or in the CSV files included in the upload itself, so resolving errors or warnings in the LSA required CoCs to either: 1) explain why the data were accurate as-is by providing notes for warnings in the flag file, or 2) fix any issues within their HMIS and re-upload a new LSA report to the HDX 2.0.
+Changes to data cannot be made manually within HDX or in the csv files included in the upload itself, so resolving errors or warnings in the LSA required CoCs to either: 1) explain why the data were accurate as-is by providing notes for warnings in the HDX, or 2) fix any issues within their HMIS and re-upload a new LSA report to the HDX 2.0.